 Farnsworth House visit

 From the many times I’ve visited Chicago, I’ve rarely left the downtown area and surrounding neighborhoods, like Wicker Park.
 This is because we’re usually there visiting family, and don’t tend to venture too far out.

-However, on this trip, we took the opportunity to make a day trip to Farnsworth House.
+However, on this visit, we took the opportunity to make a day trip to Farnsworth House.
 It’s a masterpiece of modern architecture, designed by German-American architect Mies van der Rohe.

 How to reach Farnsworth House

 A car is a necessity to get to Farnsworth House.
-It’s quite a distance from downtown Chicago, in a rural area of Illinois called Plano.
-It took around 1.5 hours to get there from the city, and that was with minimal traffic.
+It’s located in a rural area of Illinois called Plano, quite a distance from downtown Chicago.

 The history behind Farnsworth House